LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 julia> using TransformersLite
 {% endhighlight %}

+To follow this tutorial, it is recommended to load the dependencies directly:
+{%highlight julia %}
+using Flux
+using NNlib
+using ChainRulesCore
+{% endhighlight %}

 You can see my final code at [github.com/LiorSinai/TransformersLite.jl](https://github.com/LiorSinai/TransformersLite.jl).
 This is based loosely on the registered [Transformers.jl][Transformersjl] package.